Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 Forever Free15-day free trial15-day free trial

-The Premium Plan at $2/user/month extends functionality with tools like mobile time tracking, shift swapping, and labor cost management.
-For those requiring even more advanced tools, the Business Plan at $4/user/month includes capabilities such as the option to auto-assign shifts and detailed analytics for complex scheduling needs.
+The Premium Plan at $1.70/user/month offers additional features, like mobile time tracking, shift swapping, and labor cost management.
+For those requiring even more advanced tools, the Business Plan at $3.40/user/month includes capabilities such as the option to auto-assign shifts and detailed analytics for complex scheduling needs.

-I found that the 15-day free trial gives you enough time to explore these additions.
+I found that the 15-day free trial gives you more than enough time to explore these additions.

 Moreover, opting for annual billing cuts 15% off your bill.
-These cost savings add up fast, especially if you’re scaling up.
+These cost savings add up fast, especially if you’re scaling up from a small to medium-sized business.

 (Premium)